dynamiqs/dynamiqs/docs/tutorials/closed-system.md

-# Simulating closed quantum systems
+# Closed systems

-!!!
-Abstract
 This tutorial introduces the quantum state for a closed quantum system, describes its evolution with the Schrödinger equation, and explains two principal numerical approaches to simulate the evolution: computing the propagator or solving the ODE iteratively.

+***

-## 1. The quantum state
+## The quantum state

 The **quantum state** $\ket\psi$ is a column vector of size $n$[^1]:
 $$